mahagurung/assignments/UOP-BSc-SE-DSALG/coursework.md

+# Data Structures and Algorithms - Coursework
-# Analysis of the problem
+## Analysis of the problem
 The goal of the exercise is to store 10 years worth of 5 min interval sensor readings in such a way that lookups can be done efficiently.
 One main charactersitic of the data that is to be processed is that the storage requirements are constant. ie it is given that the data is for 10 years and every year has 12 months.
 The number of days in every month is constant (though it changes across months) and so is the total number of readings per sensor per day (One reading per 5 mins - 288 readings per sensor per day).

 A common requirement in the problem set is the ability to get the value, given a sensor type and date (year, month and/or day).
 One of the questions also asks for the exact time stamp of the reading.